 What is PRiSM SampleRNN?

-The software was developed in response to work by Dr Sam Salem, PRiSM Lecturer in Composition.
+The software was developed in response to work by Dr Sam Salem (PRiSM Senior Lecturer in Composition).
 For his piece Midlands (2019), Salem made field recordings whilst walking 120km of the River Derwent.
-These materials were used to synthesize new sounds with Wavenet, a deep-learning algorithm, but the speed of the workflow made it difficult to explore the full possibilities of the technique (documented in the PRiSM blog post A Psychogeography of Latent Space).
+These materials were used to synthesise new sounds with Wavenet, one of the earlier deep-learning algorithms for audio generation, but the speed of the workflow made it difficult to explore the full possibilities of the technique (documented in the PRiSM blog post A Psychogeography of Latent Space).
 An alternative, SampleRNN, represented an opportunity to generate sound more quickly but the code was broken.
-PRiSM Research Software Engineer Dr Christopher Melen, undertook a complete reimplementation of the original SampleRNN code¹, fixing broken dependencies and upgrading it to work with the latest versions of Python and Tensorflow.
+Dr Christopher Melen, PRiSM Research Software Engineer (2019-2023), undertook a complete reimplementation of the original SampleRNN code¹, fixing broken dependencies and upgrading it to work with the latest versions of Python and Tensorflow.
 It constitutes a completely new implementation of the SampleRNN architecture (documented in the PRiSM blog post A Short History of Neural Synthesis).

 The release of PRiSM SampleRNN was accompanied by a model developed by Salem using data from the RNCM’s world-class archive of choral music.
 Since then, it has developed into one of PRiSM’s major projects, bringing together practitioners across a diverse range of disciplines and fields of study, and illustrating PRiSM’s core research concerns of collaborative and interdisciplinary effort.
 It is currently being used in projects by composers, musicians and technologists across the globe.
 A free and open-source project, the latest release can be downloaded from the software development platform GitHub.
-The software is readily available (open source) and the technique has been made explicit through a number of online resources and performances demonstrating this creative application of AI; informing technology researchers, other arts practitioners, educators and the general public.
+The software is readily available (open source), and compatible with most main-stream computational systems (including devices with Apple’s Silicon chips), and the technique has been made explicit through a number of online resources and performances demonstrating this creative application of AI; informing technology researchers, other arts practitioners, educators and the general public.

 1 The original SampleRNN architecture was described in the paper SampleRNN: An Unconditional End-to-End Neural Audio Generation Model (2017).
 This version was based on Python 2 and Theano, a library for performing fast computations involving matrices.
 This version formed the basis for the Dadabots’ famous Relentless Doppelganger livestream on Youtube (https://www.youtube.com/watch?v=MwtVkPKx3RA).
 Since both Python 2 and Theano are officially deprecated it was decided that PRiSM would offer its own implementation, based on Google’s popular Machine Learning library TensorFlow 2.